 The Penn State School of Hospitality Management is one of the most prestigious and well-respected programs of its kind in the nation.
 By combining a broad educational foundation with real-world experiences and other opportunities for students to hone their leadership, business, and communication skills, the School of Hospitality Management equips students with the skills they need to become the leaders of their chosen professions.

-The graduate program in Hotel, Restaurant, and Institutional Management (HRIM) is widely considered to be among the best of its kind in the world.
+The graduate program in Hospitality Management (HM) is widely considered to be among the best of its kind in the world.
 Founded in 1937, it was one of America’s first.
 The program, which offers master of science and Ph.D. degrees, is founded on in-depth, research-based study of the hospitality industry.
 Flexible programs, with emphases available in accounting, finance, information technology, management, marketing, strategy, branding, service operations, and food service, are available to students seeking graduate-level academic study.

 The Penn State Difference

 Penn State is one of the leading research universities in the United States.
 According to the National Science Foundation, it consistently ranks among the top 15 major U.S. universities in research expenditures in science and engineering fields.
 Its graduate programs attract students from diverse cultural and educational backgrounds and from more than 100 countries all over the world.

 Penn State has an enrollment at its main campus–University Park–of nearly 45,000 students, some 7,000 of which are graduate students.
 The University invites students to consider its graduate programs, whether they aspire to conduct research that will contribute to global knowledge or to hold a leadership position in their field with government or industry.